Remington Nevin, MD, MPH, DrPH

 Certified in Public Health by the National Board of Public Health Examiners

-Dr. Remington Nevin is a Vermont-based consultant physician epidemiologist in Public Health and General Preventive Medicine and in Occupational Medicine by the American Board of Preventive Medicine and in public health by the National Board of Public Health Examiners.
+Dr. Remington Nevin is a Vermont-based consultant physician epidemiologist board certified in Public Health and General Preventive Medicine and in Occupational Medicine by the American Board of Preventive Medicine and certified in public health by the National Board of Public Health Examiners.

 A former U.S. Army Major and Preventive Medicine Officer and faculty associate in the Department of Mental Health at the Johns Hopkins Bloomberg School of Public Health in Baltimore, Maryland, Dr. Nevin now serves as Medical Director of the and as Medical Director of the St. Clair County Health Department in Port Huron, Michigan

 Dr. Nevin's research has focused primarily on the , including mefloquine (marketed as Lariam®), tafenoquine (marketed as Krintafel®, Kodatef®, and Arakoda®), chloroquine, and hydroxychloroquine.

 Dr. Nevin’s work has been instrumental in improving policymakers’ understanding of the potential for long-lasting and permanent and , as exemplified by the FDA for mefloquine.

 Dr. Nevin has , the , the , and the , and has provided evidence to the on the drug’s lasting neurologic and psychiatric adverse effects confounding the diagnosis and management of and .
 Dr. Nevin's work has contributed directly to militaries in the U.S., Canada, the U.K., and Ireland discontinuing their decades-long policies of first-line use of mefloquine, in favor of safer and better-tolerated alternatives.